semrush/intergalactic/website/docs/style/themes/themes.md

 @example theme-provider

 `<ThemeProvider />` applies provided tokens on DOM node and handles passing them into React Portal created with `@semcore/portal`.

-@## Design tokens

-All available design tokens are provided in the table bellow.

-@import design-tokens

-@## Base tokens

-@import base-tokens